Sinfonietta (Moroi): Reception

 Gwin Parry-Jones from Musicweb International gave a positive review of the work following Naxos' release, highlighting the elegiac finale (haunting, moving music) as its most appealing movement while praising the charm, inventiveness and orchestration of the Allegro grazioso.
-Hubert Culot from the same website wrote a more lukewarm review while highlighting the work's melodic charm.
+Hubert Culot from the same website wrote a mediocre review while highlighting the work's melodic charm.

 Victor Carr Jr. from Classics Today, praising Moroi's music as stimulating and often very beautiful, relates the composition to 19th-century French music with its tuneful melodies, light textures, breezy flow, and lush orchestral palette.